 The Thorns of My Life

 I find these blackberries illustrate the thorny soil very well.
-I am too often distracted from the good I want to do by the worries of life, the deceitfulness of wealth and the desire for other things.
-Concerns about family, the need to tend to my house and yard, the adventures found in a good novel, exploration of the creation (AKA hiking), physical fitness and health, continuing to learn and grow as a person.
+I am too often distracted from the good I want to do by the worries of life, the deceitfulness of wealth, and the desire for other things.
+Concerns about family, the need to tend to my house and yard, the adventures found in a good novel, exploration of the creation (AKA hiking), physical fitness and health, and continuing to learn and grow as a person.
 The thorns in my life come in many different forms.
 But they all share in common the ability to choke out my spiritual development.

 “Father, I pray that you would take your hoe to the thorny ground in my life and uproot those thorns that try so hard to choke out the fruit that you desire to see grow in me.
 May the soil of my life be fruitful and may its fruit bring honor to you.”